markziemann/cryptoblog/README.md

 Disclaimer: This is not financial advice.

-Disclosure: I hold all of the cryptocurrencies mentioned in this pot.
+Disclosure: I hold many/all of the cryptocurrencies mentioned in these posts.

 If this post helped you, consider a small donation.